zjschulz/dnd-tool/notes.md

             Solutions?:
             I. Add a button to display the spells
             II.
 Can you add a delay to html elements loading?
+            SOLVED! in NgOnInit I updated filteredName to ''
         B. Search needs to not be an exact match.
 Looking for any name that includes the search input.
         C. Routing to Detail Comp is done through id.
+            SOLVED!
+Used index property instead of id

 # Goals
     1. Create Search/Filter Functionality For Components